Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Mookie Betts At The Plate (2022)

-- He ranked 44th in batting average, 48th in on base percentage, and fourth in slugging among qualified hitters in baseball last season.
+- Among qualifying hitters in MLB action last season, he ranked 44th in batting average, 48th in on-base percentage, and fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.